Cron

 Definition

-A Private Cron plugin is a user-defined logic that gets executed periodically, according to a defined frequency by the user.
+A private cron plugin is a user-defined logic that gets executed periodically, according to a frequency defined by the user.

 Required files